2000 North Indian Ocean cyclone season

-The 2000 North Indian Ocean cyclone season was fairly quiet compared to its predecessor, with all of the activity originating in the Bay of Bengal.
+The 2000 North Indian Ocean cyclone season was fairly quiet compared to the year before, with all of the activity originating in the Bay of Bengal.
 The basin comprises the Indian Ocean north of the equator, with warnings issued by the India Meteorological Department (IMD) in New Delhi.
 There were six depressions throughout the year, of which five intensified into cyclonic storms – tropical cyclones with winds of 65 mph sustained over 3 minutes.
 Two of the storms strengthened into a Very Severe Cyclonic Storm, which has winds of at least 120 km/h, equivalent to a minimal hurricane.
 The Joint Typhoon Warning Center (JTWC) also tracked storms in the basin on an unofficial basis, estimating winds sustained over 1 minute.